 Review: This article, WordStream does a great job of explaining exactly what link building is and why you need to be doing it if you want to have a chance at ranking your web pages at the top of search engine results.
-These days, it’s easy to just focus on your website and content but without a flow of authoritative backlinks coming in, search eninges aren’t going to know that you belong at the top of the SERP’s.
+These days, it’s easy to just focus on your website and content but without a flow of authoritative backlinks coming in, search engines aren’t going to know that you belong at the top of the SERP’s.

-What Is Link Building?
-A Definition
+What Is Effective Link Building?
+A Definitionv

 Link building, simply put, is the process of getting other websites to link back to your website.
 All marketers and business owners should be interested in building links to drive referral traffic and increase their site’s authority.